stashed/docs/docs/guides/latest/workloads/daemonset.md

 - `spec.repository` refers to the `Repository` object `gcs-repo` that holds backend information.
 - `spec.schedule` is a cron expression that indicates `BackupSession` will be created at 1 minute interval.
 - `spec.target.ref` refers to the `stash-demo` DaemonSet.
+- `spec.target.volumeMounts` specifies a list of volumes and their mountPath that contain the target directories.
+- `spec.target.directories` specifies list of directories to backup.

 Let's create the `BackupConfiguration` crd we have shown above,